 Once a report or notification is received, staff visit the location of the issue, investigate, and determine the appropriate course of action in a timely matter.
-Within the city's selected focus areas (CB-PA 1, CB-PA2, CB-PA3), a maximum response time of 45 minutes from the time of notification has been established for initiating response investigations.
+Within Agua Hedionda HA, and Buena Vista Creek HA, as well as within the focus area AH16C-61, a maximum response time of 45 minutes from the time of notification has been established for initiating response investigations.
 This response time is expected to eliminate discharges while they are occurring and provide an opportunity to immediately educate or issue enforcement proceedings as necessary.
-If the responsible party is found, and depending on the severity of the violation, City staff may provide educational information or materials to the potential responsible party or follow the appropriate enforcement action(s) as described in Section 10, Enforcement Response Plan.
+If the responsible party is found, and depending on the severity of the violation, city staff may provide educational information or materials to the potential responsible party or follow the appropriate enforcement action(s) as described in Section 10, Enforcement Response Plan.
 If deemed necessary, staff would conduct a follow-up investigation to ensure the correction has been made.
 This process encourages pollution prevention methods and verifies the implementation of required BMPs.